mdsanaullah23/Real-Estate/README.md

 - **Tailwind CSS:** Utility-first CSS framework for styling components with ease.
 - **CSS:** Additional custom CSS styles for enhancing the appearance and functionality.

+## Deployment

+This website is deployed on Netlify.
+You can access the live version (https://662dfa4d6f5eac7a1288b917--harmonious-toffee-fa8214.netlify.app/)

 ## Installation

 1. **Clone the repository:**